 There's also a fissure of attraction running between Addy and Beth, which only feeds into the jealousy Beth has towards Collette, the new apple of Addy's eye.

-Beth is never punished for having a hand in the whole affair, but it's Addy who really comes out on top by the end.
+Beth is never punished for having a hand in the affair, but it's Addy who really comes out on top in the end.
 Despite being portrayed as enjoying second fiddle the whole novel, Addy becomes cheer squad leader.
 In creepy Gone Girl fashion, Abbott subtly reveals that Addy was always an unreliable narrator, and leaves you with the unsettling feeling that this outcome — Beth gone, and Collette disgraced — is what Addy had intended all along.
-Menacing, indeed.